LAST UPDATED: 16 July 2021

 Where you use our Websites, we will process your Personal Information collected by using cookies in accordance with our Cookie Notice.
 Please click here to view our Cookie Notice.

-We are using Matomo for basic application and user statistics.
-Matomo is locally stored on our servers, does not place any cookie, does not transfers any data to third parties and does not track any personal information.
+We are using Piwik PRO for basic application and user statistics.
+Piwik PRO does not place any cookie, does not transfers any data to third parties or outside the EU and does not track any personal information.
 Your visitor IP address is only retrieved on country level.

 6. Information from other sources